shichao-an/notes/docs/bd/ch1.md

 What characterizes these architectures is the use of read/write databases and maintaining the state in those databases incrementally as new data is seen.
 For example, an incremental approach to counting pageviews would be to process a new pageview by adding one to the counter for its URL.
 The vast majority of both relational and non-relational database deployments are done as fully incremental architectures.
 This has been true for many decades.

-Fully incremental architectures are so widespread that many people don’t realize it’s possible to avoid their problems with a different architecture.
-This is called *familiar complexity* (complexity that’s so ingrained, you don’t even think to find a way to avoid it).
+Fully incremental architectures are so widespread that many people don't realize it's possible to avoid their problems with a different architecture.
+This is called *familiar complexity* (complexity that's so ingrained, you don't even think to find a way to avoid it).

 The problems with fully incremental architectures are significant.
 This section discusses:

 * General complexities brought on by any fully incremental architecture.
 * Two contrasting solutions for the same problem: one using the best possible fully incremental solution, and one using a Lambda Architecture.

-You’ll see that the fully incremental version is significantly worse in every respect.
+You'll see that the fully incremental version is significantly worse in every respect.

 #### Operational complexity